 Tide's Jacobs On ‘Leave Of Absence'

-basketball hit another bump in the road Wednesday when it was announced that a junior Alabama post player Nick Jacobs "has taken an indefinite leave of absence from men's basketball activities."
+In a year in which almost nothing has gone right, Alabama basketball hit another bump in the road Wednesday when it was announced that a junior Alabama post player Nick Jacobs "has taken an indefinite leave of absence from men's basketball activities."

 In a written announcement, Grant said, "Nick and I met early this week regarding a pattern of behavior and inconsistencies with his responsibilities as a student-athlete.
 When addressed with these with these off-the-court issues, he requested a leave of absence, which I granted.
 He and I both feel it is in his best interest to step away from the team for the immediate future.
 We will continue to provide Nick the support and assistance he needs to reassess his priorities and focus on his well-being."

 Jacobs has played in all 25 Alabama games this year and started 10 of them.
 He is averaging 8.4 points and 3.5 rebounds per game.